 \section{Limitations and future works}

 While the proposed VCON framework demonstrates promising results across multiple tasks and compression techniques, several limitations remain and warrant further investigation.

 We observed that certain combinations of models, datasets, and compression methods yield suboptimal or inconclusive results.
-This suggests that in some scenarios, the baseline compression techniques may already be operating close to their optimal point, leaving limited room for improvement.
-Alternatively, the introduced compression could undermine the training stability -- i.e., even if there is an optimal configuration for the model, we are not able to reach it with the current training configuration -- which may negate the benefits introduced by the VCON approach.
+This suggests that, in some scenarios, baseline compression techniques may already be operating close to their optimal points, leaving limited room for improvement.
+Alternatively, the introduced compression could still undermine training stability -- i.e., even if there is an optimal model configuration, we may not be able to reach it with the current training configuration -- thereby negating the benefits of VCON.
 A deeper analysis is required to understand these dynamics and to isolate the conditions under which our method is most effective.
-Exploring this direction is an important avenue for future work.
+Exploring this direction is an important topic for future work.

 Additionally, while we extensively tested VCON on multiple architectures, compression strategies, and task domains, further studies on additional model families and more complex workloads would help broaden its empirical coverage.
 As an example, future work should extend the evaluation to large-scale generative language models.

 Finally, the use of VCON incurs additional computational complexity and memory requirements, since all compressed blocks are duplicated -- even though the overall complexity is lower than some iterative setups, e.g., LRD.
 This is partially alleviated by freezing full-size blocks $f(\bm\theta)$ -- which, on average, does not affect final accuracy -- to reduce the computational load of back-propagation.
 Nevertheless, future research should address the increased computational complexity to allow the use of VCON on very large models and resource-constrained training systems.